NK2552003/tulas_big_data/Spark/Spark Setup.md

 This is the exact setup used in real Hadoop + Spark environments.

+`
+If you are in MAC you don't have to do the given steps below as it was already configured in [Hadoop_Installation(for Mac).md](../Hadoop_Installation(for Mac).md) file.
+Just navigate to (7th Point in this file to test the connectivity and working)
+`
 # **1. Download Spark in a Temporary Folder (`/tmp`)**

 ### Why `/tmp`?